gregalletti/CTF_writeups/MetaCTF2020/README.md

 ## Reverse Engineering
 ### [REDACTED]
 ![c](https://img.shields.io/badge/Reverse_Engineering-2c3e50) ![p](https://img.shields.io/badge/Points-225-success) ![a](https://img.shields.io/badge/author-grigg0swagg0-lightgrey)

+>The CEO of Cyber Corp has strangely disappeared over the weekend.
+After looking more into his disappearance Local Police Department thinks he might have gotten caught up into >some illicit activities.
+>
+>The IT Department just conducted a search through his company-provided laptop and found an old memo containing a One Time Password to log into his e-mail.
+However it seems as >if someone has redacted the code, can you recover it for us?

 We are given a PDF file and told that it has been modified to cover a One Time Password: if we simply open it, a black rectangle is shown over the password.
 I first tried to open it on a hex editor and analyze the magic bytes and search if for some reason the password was hidden in the metadata, but nothing.
 I then tried to use ```binwalk``` on the file in order to find possible hidden files, but also nothing.